Trenitalia (FS) wins UK West Coast tender with FirstGroup

 14 Agosto 2019

-Rome, August 14 - Italian rail company Trenitalia, part of the Ferrovie dello Stato (FS) railways group, on Wednesday won the tender with multinational partner FirstGroup, 30% and 70% respectively, for the British West Coast service including intercity links between London, Edinburgh and Glasgow and high-speed services from London to Birmingham.
+Rome, August 14 - Italian rail company Trenitalia (FS) on Wednesday won the tender with partner FirstGroup, 30% and 70% respectively, for the British West Coast service including intercity links between London, Edinburgh and Glasgow and high-speed services from London to Birmingham.
 "The franchise's revenues were more than 1.25 billion euros in the last year, with growth forecasted over the next few years," a statement from the consortium said.
-"We are boosting our presence (in the UK)," said FS CEO Gianfranco Battisti.
-"We are aiming to grow further in the United Kingdom and elsewhere over the next few years".
-FS has been running services between London and the East Coast since 2017.

 LE RUBRICHE